tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 });
 ```

-*  *Cache, fallback Network* - This serves the files from cache, if the file fails to load from cache it will make a network request.
+*  *Cache, fallback Network* - This serves the files from the cache if the file fails to load from the cache it will make a network request.

 <center><sub>In Service worker</sub></center>